-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully k c School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
-School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: "Please describe your role in a co-taught classroom."
-"How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
-"Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
-School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school."
-"Give me an example of a time when you facilitated relationship-building between students with and without disabilities."
-Interview Rubric Suggest to divers ted Measures: Interview questions used ity and effective inclusive practice, as app for various positions at the school, including front office stallicable to the position. aff, cafete ria staff, te eachers, p araprofes sionals, coaches, etc., include questions related Note: Al igns with District BPIE Indicator #11.
-Comme nts:
+Domain: Leadership and Decision Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part rtially Fully Data Sources/Supporting Evidence yet В A Fully 10.
+School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
+School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: - "Please describe your role in a co-taught classroom." - "How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?" - "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
+School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: - "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
+The school's interview team includes questions that assess knowledge and beliefs of inclusive educational practices for both instructional and non-instructional staff. ested Measures: Interview questions used ersity and effective inclusive practice, as app for various positions at the school, including front office st licable to the position. aff, cafete ria staff, t eachers, p paraprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
+Comn nents: